homemade applesauce in a glass serving cup on an apple themed tablecloth

 • Add the cider, (or apple juice or water) and the chopped apples to a large saucepan.
 On medium high heat bring the liquid to a boil so it is steaming.
 Cover with a tightly fitting lid and turn the heat down to medium low heat to slowly cook the apples.

-• Add the sweeteners spices and flavorings and continue cooking, stirring continuously for about 3 minutes to meld all the flavors.
+• When you have the consistency you want add your sweeteners spices and flavorings.
+Stir them in well to meld all the flavors.
 Remove from heat.

-• If you want the applesauce super smooth put the cooked applesauce in a food processor or you can use a strainer and use the back of a spoon to press the applesauce through.
+• If you want the applesauce super smooth put the cooked applesauce in a food processor, a hand mixer or you can use a strainer and use the back of a spoon to press the applesauce through.

 • Delicious served warm.
 If you are going to eat it later, let the applesauce cool and then refrigerate.
 Great served over ice cream too!